djosephsen/gryphie/README.md

 ### Gryphie tries to be pedantic without being annoying

-Gryphie tries to insulate you from wire protocol details, while still optomizing for transport effeciency by buffering and combining individual measuremnets, and using compression and binary protocols where possible.
+Gryphie tries to insulate you from wire protocol details, while still optimizing for transport efficiency by buffering and combining individual measurements, and using compression and binary protocols where possible.
 It also tries to do this with a minimum of dependencies.
 Gryphie's python implementation, for example, is built wholly on top of the python standard library, and doesn't use any external dependencies at all.